The Lattice of integer partitions and its infinite extension: The infinite lattice

 \section{The infinite lattice $L_B(\infty)$}

 We will now define \lbi\ as the set of all configurations reachable from $(\infty)$ (this is the configuration where the first column contains infinitely many grains and all the other columns contain no grain).
-As in the previous section, the dominance ordering on \lbi\ (when the first component, always equal to $\infty$, is ignored) is equivalent to the order induced by the dynamical system.
-Notice that any element $s$ of \lbi\ has the form $(\infty,s_2,s_3,\dots,s_k)$.
-The first partitions in \lbi\ are given in Figure~\ref{fig_lb_infi} along with their convering relations (the first column, which always contains an infinite number of grains, is not represented on this diagram).
+Therefore, each element $a$ of \lbi\ has the form $(\infty,a_2,a_3,\dots,a_k)$.
+As in the previous section, the dominance ordering on \lbi\ (when the first component is ignored) is equivalent to the order induced by the dynamical model.
+The first partitions in \lbi\ are given in Figure~\ref{fig_lb_infi} along with their covering relations (the first component, equal to $\infty$, is not represented on this diagram).